-President of Fondazione Politecnico di Milano since January 2020.
+President of Fondazione Politecnico di Milano and PoliHub Innovation Park & Startup Accelerator since January 2020.

 He was the Chairman of the executive board of ACE, Alliance of Chinese and European Business Schools, during the period 2016-2018.
 He has been a member of the managing committee of ASFOR, the Italian association for management education, and of AIDI (the Italian Association of Professors in Industrial Systems Engineering).
 He is a member of the International Advisory Committee of Beijing Jiaotong School of Management and Xi’an Jiaotong School of Management in China and of ESSCA Business School (France), EADA (Spain), and of the SEB of Ljubljana University (Slovenia) in Europe.
 He is a member of the management board of ANIMP (the Italian Association of Industrial Plant Engineering).
-At Politecnico di Milano he’s member of the board of directors of PoliHUB and Poliedra.
+At Politecnico di Milano he’s member of the board of directors of MIP.
 He is a member of the board of directors (independent director) of two medium-sized Italian multinational companies in the machinery industry.
-He is also the author of six books (in Italian) and more than 120 scientific papers for international journals or conferences.
+He is also the author of seven books (in Italian and English) and more than 120 scientific papers for international journals or conferences.

 President Emeritus of Fondazione Politecnico di Milano

-Giampio Bracchi was at the helm of Fondazione Politecnico di Milano for 12 years, from 2003 to 2015.
+Giampio Bracchi was at the helm of Fondazione Politecnico di Milano for 12 years, from its formation up to 2015.

 Vice President of Fondazione Politecnico di Milano

 Associate Professor of Building Technology at the Architecture, Built Environment and Construction Department (ABC) at Politecnico di Milano.